 SNS or dip nails are entirely different from your average manicure.
 Instead of using a polish, these designs are made with powder.
 Just as the name suggests, you dip your fingernails into a pot of colored powder, secure the color with a bonding liquid, repeat the process a few times, and voila – you have beautiful and stylish nails!

 SNS Nails Pros and Cons

 As with everything, there are pros and cons to this process.
-SNS nails are incredibly easy to apply and come in a myriad of different colours.
+SNS nails are incredibly easy to apply and come in a myriad of different colors.
 Dip powders also last a lot longer than regular manicures – up to three weeks.
 They’re also full of nutrients, which strengthen the bed of your nail.
 However, you often have to remove the entire layer when replacing them, and they can cost quite a bit to maintain.

 Is SNS Bad for the Nails?

 Contrary to what some might think, SNS isn’t bad for your nails.
 They have nutrients inside the powder that helps strengthen the natural bed.
-There’s also no harsh UV light to lock the colour in place, so your skin will thank you, too.
+There’s also no harsh UV light to lock the color in place, so your skin will thank you, too.
 Of course, the bonding liquid applied can do some damage, so be sure that you go to a certified nail tech so you can get a perfect application every time.